-Emma Stone (born Emily Jean Stone on November 6, 1988 in Scottsdale, Arizona) is an American actress and singer.
+Emily Jean Stone (born November 6, 1988), known professionally as Emma Stone, is an American actress and singer.

-In 2007 she made her feature film debut in the Judd Apatow-produced comedy Superbad as Jules, the girl Jonah Hill's character wanted to go out with.
-The next year she was in The House Bunny starring Anna Faris and The Rocker starring Rainn Wilson.
-She then starred in the horror-comedy Zombieland in 2009 along with Woody Harrelson, Jesse Eisenberg and Abigail Breslin.
-In 2010, Emma got her first lead role as Olive Pendergast in the teen comedy Easy A, which became her Star-Making Role and earned her a Golden Globe Award nomination for "Best Actress in a Comedy/Musical".
-In 2011, she was in the films Crazy Stupid Love and The Help, which both had critical and commercial success.
-Stone also played Gwen Stacy in The Amazing Spider-Man Series in 2012 and 2014.
+Stone began appearing in feature films in the late 2000s, debuting in Superbad and going on to do supporting roles for The House Bunny and The Rocker.
+She then co-starred in Zombieland and got her first lead role as Olive Pendergast in Easy A, which became her breakout role and earned her a Golden Globe nomination.
+In 2011, she was featured in the successful films Crazy, Stupid, Love and The Help; she also played Gwen Stacy in The Amazing Spider-Man Series in 2012 and 2014.

 - Zombieland: Double Tap (2019)

 - Robot Chicken (2011) as various characters (voice)

 - Crazy, Stupid, Love (2011) as Hannah Weaver